gvwilson/sensibleadventures/nardica/nardica.md

 to form an answer it was impossible for her to know.
 "Prolly hooks up to a centrifuge or somethin' for filterin' blood durin' surgery."

 "'Zat so?"
-Honesty's First caught the part when Iffy threw it back to her and passed it to her Second, who studied it for a moment, shrugged as if to say,
+Honesty's First caught the part when Iffy threw it back to them and passed it to their Second, who studied it for a moment, shrugged as if to say,
 "Could be,"
 and set it on the to-do rack that lined the wall behind the workbench.
 "How 'bout these?"

-The flat box she passed to Iffy opened to reveal four squares woven from fractal carbon fiber, each the size of her nature book but no thicker than half a dozen of its pages.
+The flat box they passed to Iffy opened to reveal four squares woven from fractal carbon fiber, each the size of her nature book but no thicker than half a dozen of its pages.
 It took her a second to realize that